 - (1) Dedicated clock input pins to PLLs L1, L4, R1 and R4, respectively.
-For example, PLL L1 CLK is the dedicated clock input for PLL L1. - (2) For example, the clock source for PLL_L1 can come from GCLK/RCLK or the center clock pins CLK[0..3] as well, but this path may not be fully compensated in the Quartus II software.
+For example, PLL L1 CLK is the dedicated clock input for PLL L1. - (2) GCLK/RCLK networks fed by PLL outputs or dedicated CLK input pins. - (3) The center clock pins can feed the corner PLLs on the same side directly, through a dedicated path.
+However, these paths may not be fully compensated.